-The Keyless Access system allows for vehicle entry when the transmitter is within 1 m (3 ft).
+The Keyless Access system allows for vehicle entry when the Remote Keyless Entry (RKE) transmitter is within 1 m (3 ft).
+See "Keyless Access Operation" following.

 The transmitter functions may work up to 60 m (197 ft) away from the vehicle.